GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (222).md

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the range traveled by 2 yards or increases the explosion radius by .5 yard.

 **Critical Failure**: You instead reappear in the place you were... potentially on fire.
-This inflicts a fire attack against your and everything else withi 1 foot.
+This inflicts a fire attack against your and everything else within 1 foot.
 The attack gains a bonus against you equal to the spells tier for the purpose of inflicting a critical hit.

 #### Kathrepturgy